 Schools must use the survey questions developed by OSPI.
-Translated versions of the survey questions are also available on OSPI's Sex Equity in Athletics webpage (scroll to "Student Athletic Interest Survey: Step 1").
 With OSPI approval, schools may modify the contents of the survey if necessary to clarify and assist in evaluating student interest.
-However, schools do not need OSPI approval to make formatting changes, add questions, or adapt the survey for Scantron or online completion.
+However, schools do not need OSPI approval to make formatting changes, add questions, or adapt the survey for Scantron or online application.